Kanban Inventory Management: what it is and how it works

 In the case of bulky materials (e.g. sheet metal, glass panels, industrial cables) the containers are represented by crates, reels, pallets or other units.

-Handle Medium yellow type A 12 handles
+Handle Yellow tray type A 12 handles

-Spring Medium yellow type A 100 springs
+Spring Yellow tray type A 100 springs

 Casket body Large box type G 1 case body